 “Bullard, who lives in Houston, spoke eloquently in the aftermath of Hurricane Harvey about how natural disasters “widen and exacerbate” existing environmental inequalities. ”

 Which brings me to one final point, which is that Dumping in Dixie raised up the twin legacies of pollution and the systems for handling it—how these systems beget harms of their own.
-Building on this, The Center for Investigative Reporting did a fascinating piece on this a few years back, tracking the flow of wastes ‘cleaned up’ from Superfund sites.
+Building on this, The Center for Investigative Reporting did a fascinating investigation on this a few years back, tracking the flow of wastes ‘cleaned up’ from Superfund sites.

 Following the post-industry, post-remediation trail of pollution goes right to the heart of the dilemmas we are discussing.
 What becomes of policies/systems that focus at the proverbial ‘end of the pipe’ rather than upstream and earlier in the industrial process?
 This is something David Pellow has written very well about in Resisting Global Toxics.
 Flooded Superfund and industrial sites are yet another striking example of the mobility and fluid legacy of pollution